Self-Employment Tax: What Is It & How To Calculate It

 What Is the Difference Between Income Tax and Self-Employment Tax?

-Income tax is the amount you pay the government based on your annual income from all sources, including self-employed earnings.
+Income tax is the amount you pay the government based on your annual income from all applicable sources, including self-employed earnings.

 How To Calculate Self-Employment Tax When Filing Your 1040